-All GST revenue is paid to the states under the Intergovernmental Agreement on the Reform of Commonwealth-State Financial Relations (the IGA).
-The GST revenue pool is distributed among the states on the basis of relativities recommended by the independent and expert arbiter, the Commonwealth Grants Commission (CGC).
-The CGC’s recommendations are based on the principles of Horizontal Fiscal Equalisation (HFE).
+All GST revenue is paid to the States in accordance with the Intergovernmental Agreement on the Reform of Commonwealth-State Financial Relations (the IGA).
+The GST revenue pool is distributed among the States on the basis of relativities recommended by the independent and expert arbiter, the Commonwealth Grants Commission (CGC).
+The CGC's recommendations are based on the principle of Horizontal Fiscal Equalisation (HFE).

 Other features of Commonwealth-State financial relations include the First Home Owners Scheme, which provides compensation to first home buyers for the one-off increase in housing prices associated with indirect tax reform, and mirror tax arrangements, which provide for the collection of certain state taxes on activities in or on Commonwealth places, to ensure competitive neutrality for businesses operating from Commonwealth places.

-Table 1: GST revenue provision and total Australian Government payments to the state/local sector in 2004-05 (estimated)
+Table 1: GST revenue provision and total Australian Government payments to the State/local sector in 2005-06 (estimated)

-- The GST estimate has been adjusted to account for the final 2003-04 outcome, reflecting that payments in 2003-04 exceeded final collections in that year.
-(Further details are provided in Table 14.)
+- The GST estimate has been adjusted to account for the final 2004-05 outcome, reflecting that payments in 2004‑05 exceeded final collections in that year.
+(Further details are provided under GST adjustment in 2005-06.)

 - Consistent with the A New Tax System (Commonwealth-State Financial Arrangements) Act 1999, $219.4 million in compensation paid to the States in 2004-05 as an advance from their 2005-06 GST entitlement will be deducted from GST payments to the States in 2005-06.
 This amount will be repaid to the States in 2005-06 in addition to the $127 million it is estimated the States will require to compensate for lower GST revenue in 2005-06 as a result of allowing certain taxpayers to pay GST annually.